Get insider access

 1. Best Linear Switches For Gaming

-The best linear option for gaming, and the best gaming switches we'd recommend overall for most people, are Cherry MX Speed Silver switches.
+The best linear option for gaming and the best gaming switch we'd recommend overall for most people are the Cherry MX Speed Silver switches.
 Although many enthusiasts have moved away from some of the older Cherry MX designs, these switches are an exception that keeps people coming back.
 When it boils down to it, these switches are pretty simple.
 They don't come pre-lubed from the factory and don't match the out-of-box smoothness of some other options, but they're lightning-fast and ultra-lightweight, making them ideal for playing fast-paced, competitive titles.

 If you're seriously committed to an even faster and more lightweight experience, check out the related Kailh Super Speed Silver switches as an alternative.
-The Super Speed Silvers deliver the same outstanding latency performance, but they're markedly smoother out of the box and have an even shorter pre-travel distance.
-The reason they don't take the place as our main pick is that most people find them slightly too fast and lightweight.
+The Super Speed Silvers deliver the same outstanding latency performance but are markedly smoother out of the box and have an even shorter pre-travel distance.
+They don't take the place as our main pick because most people find them slightly too fast and lightweight.
 They're quite unforgiving and can dramatically increase the risk of accidental keystrokes that can spell disaster in a competitive gaming scenario.

 See our review